yannickm95/lokalise-to-default-messages/README.md

 ## Version information

-From version 2.0.0 onwards, lokalise to default messages requires Node 13 or higher.
+From version `2.0.0` onwards, lokalise to default messages requires Node 13 or higher and is an ESM only package.

 See the [Changelog](CHANGELOG.md) for more information.